a-moreira/telemetry/README.md

 "telemetry.enableCrashReporter": false
 ```

+Alternatively, use [VSCodium](https://vscodium.com), a FOSS version with telemetry disabled by default.

 #### Extensions
 Each extension may be collecting their own usage data and you have to disable
 them manually per extension.